 The only way we can effectively avoid these traps of Leviathan is to live in humility.

-Humble yourselves in the sight of the Lord and he will lift you up.
-(James 4:10 KJV)
+Humble yourselves in the sight of the Lord and He will lift you up.
+(James 4:10 NKJV)

 Do you notice the verse says, “humble yourselves?”
 This is something we can choose to do daily, as we might often feel the attack of Leviathan in pride.
 In fact, we must choose to do this, even though our flesh will be drawn to the opposite.
 It is not something that happens to us automatically.